 What temperature is best for chocolate storage?

-The best temperature for chocolate storage is around 65 degrees.
+The best temperature for chocolate storage is under 50 degrees.
 The best humidity level is under 50%.

 Chocolate is the most romanticized food in the world.
 It has a reputation of being an aphrodisiac, a mood enhancer, an addiction.
 For the ever hopeful, chocolate has been touted as an antioxidant, tooth decay retardant, diet food, and the key to longevity.